Skip to content

 Agent Governance Suite

-Tiered autonomy, real-time cost controls, an agent registry, permission-drift detection, eval-to-policy suggestions, and data-access lineage — the controls that make Execlave an AI Agent Management Platform.
+Tiered autonomy, real-time cost controls, an agent registry, permission-drift detection, MCP tool-supply-chain governance, eval-to-policy suggestions, and data-access lineage — the controls that make Execlave an AI Agent Management Platform.

 Every feature on this page is additive and backwards-compatible.
 Each is released behind an organization feature flag and rolled out gradually, so enabling one never changes the behaviour of your existing agents, policies, or SDK calls.